-The Lord took some time to show me a few things into this several years ago, and I thought that it would be a good idea to share it here for anyone else to be blessed by it.
-So without further ado, let’s start by jumping right into the Word concerning the fish and the loaves in John 6.
+The Lord took some time to show me a few things into this several years ago, and I thought that it would be a good idea to share it here for everyone else to be blessed by it.
+So without further ado, let’s start by jumping right into the Word concerning the fish and the loaves as Jesus feeds the 5000 in John 6.

 John 6 – The Loaves and the Fish

 6 After these things Jesus went over the Sea of Galilee, which is the sea of Tiberias.
 2 And a great multitude followed him, because they saw his miracles which he did on them that were diseased.3 And Jesus went up into a mountain, and there he sat with his disciples.

 4 And the Passover, a feast of the Jews, was nigh.
 5 When Jesus then lifted up his eyes, and saw a great company come unto him, he saith unto Philip, Whence shall we buy bread, that these may eat?
 6 And this he said to prove him: for he himself knew what he would do.

 7 Philip answered him, Two hundred pennyworth of bread is not sufficient for them, that every one of them may take a little.
 8 One of his disciples, Andrew, Simon Peter’s brother, saith unto him, 9 There is a lad here, which hath five barley loaves, and two small fishes: but what are they among so many?